 I’ve also worked with plenty of clients who prefer to rewrite and redesign the project at the table, instead of providing legitimate feedback based on the creative brief and letting the talent work it out.
 It can be maddening, but again, it’s our job to educate and to do that we must be patient and compassionate.

 If you’ve ever worked with me, you know how much I care about your business and my own.
 You also know I am in the room to question, to challenge and to get everyone to think.
 That’s why my time is valuable and why we command a premium price.
 It’s also why we get fired, sometimes, and why we choose to walk away at other times.

 From our end, critical assessments of a company’s marketing opportunities are always well-intentioned, but the insights and recommendations we bring can cause sparks to fly.
 It’s human nature to get stuck in one place.
 We all do it, but in business, stasis is a problem.
 That’s why we must continually find new ways to break through old patterns (and the people who can help to push us across the finish line).

 As the agency, we are professionally obligated to enter the room curious.
 We know how much there is to learn and we love to learn.
 We never assume interest.
 Like respect and trust, we seek to earn it from our own customers and our customers’ customers.
 Many of our peers spend a lot of time trying to impress prospective customers with how much they know.
 This is what we know…our customers have unique marketing challenges that our standardized offerings can solve.

 It’s not easy to clarify your company’s product or service offering and move people to care, but there are steps we can take.
-To discuss our Brand Messaging Assessment, Copywriting Course and Coaching or Discovery and Strategy Sessions in greater detail, send a note to email@example.com and we’ll find a good time to talk.
+To discuss our Brand Messaging Assessment, Brand Messaging Live Workshops, and/or our Discovery and Strategy Sessions in greater detail, send a note to firstname.lastname@example.org and we’ll find a good time to talk.